regen-network/regen-ledger/x/ecocredit/spec/01_concepts.md

 # Concepts

-## Credit Type

-A credit type is the primary indicator for the methodology defined within a credit class.
-A credit type includes a name (e.g. carbon, biodiversity), an abbreviation (a set of 1-3 uppercase characters), a measurement unit (e.g. kilograms, tons), and a decimal precision.

-The credit type abbreviation is used to construct the credit class ID.
-For example, "C1" is the ID for the first credit class that uses the "carbon" credit type where "C" is the credit type abbreviation and "1" is the sequence number of the credit class for the given credit type.

-Credit types are listed as an on-chain parameter.
-Adding a new credit type to the list of approved credit types requires a parameter change proposal.

 ## Credit Class

 A credit class is the primary abstraction for ecosystem service credits and is defined by 5 attributes: